luigicaputi/luigicaputi.github.io/_pages/publications.md

 5. Caputi, L., <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> and <a href="https://sites.google.com/view/sabino-di-trani-web-page/home-page"> Di Trani, S.</a>, <b>Multipath cohomology of directed graphs</b>.
 Accepted for publication on Algebraic & Geometric Topology.
 Available online at the arXiv:<a href="https://arxiv.org/abs/2108.02690">2108.02690 </a>.

 6. Caputi, L., <a href="https://sites.google.com/view/danieleceloria/"> Celoria, D.</a> and
 <a href="https://sites.google.com/view/carlocollari/home"> Collari, C.</a> <b>From the Mayer-Vietoris spectral sequence to überhomology</b>, 2023.
-Accepted for publication on Proc.
-A Royal Soc.
-Edinburgh.
-Available online at the arXiv:<a href="https://arxiv.org/abs/2304.10134">2304.10134 </a>.
+Proceedings of the Royal Society of Edinburgh Section A: Mathematics, 1-24. doi:10.1017/prm.2023.104 Available also at the arXiv:<a href="https://arxiv.org/abs/2304.10134">2304.10134 </a>.

 <p class=bold><h2>Publications in applied mathematics:</h2></p>